Postgraduate Certificate in Historical Studies

 Unit 3: Religious Reformations and Movements

 The third unit examines the role of organised religion and religious movements in the lives of people in the past.
 It utilises case studies from different historical periods to explore the impact of local circumstances upon the reception and development of new ideas and further encourages engagement with historical debate and the interpretation of documentary and visual sources.
-Students explore: medieval monasticism; the English and European reformations of the sixteenth century; and religion and society in nineteenth-century England, including the rise of nonconformity, secularism and the Oxford Movement.
+Students explore: medieval religious movements; the English and European reformations of the sixteenth century; and religion and society in nineteenth-century England, including the rise of nonconformity, secularism and the Oxford Movement.

 Unit 4: Memory and Conflict